Unreal mode

-In x86 computing, unreal mode, also big real mode, huge real mode, flat real mode, or voodoo mode is a variant of real mode, in which one or more segment descriptors has been loaded with non-standard values, like 32-bit limits allowing access to the entire memory.
+In x86 computing, unreal mode, also big real mode, flat real mode, or voodoo mode is a variant of real mode, in which one or more segment descriptors has been loaded with non-standard values, like 32-bit limits allowing access to the entire memory.
 Contrary to its name, it is not a separate addressing mode that the x86 processors can operate in.
 It is used in the 80286 and later x86 processors.

-Overview
+Mechanism

 For efficiency reasons, the 80286 and all later x86 processors use the base address, size and other attributes stored in their internal segment descriptor cache whenever computing effective memory addresses, even in real mode.
 Therefore, a modification of the internal segment descriptor allows altering some properties of segments in real mode, like the size of addressable memory.
 This technique became widely used and is supported by all Intel processors.